 Maker Faire Detroit – the greatest show and tell on Earth – will return to The Henry Ford Museum of American Innovation in Dearborn July 27-28, 2019 for two days of unchecked creativity and innovative fun.

-At this seventh annual event – a “three-ring circus of innovation,” as The Henry Ford calls it – hundreds of makers of all ages and from all walks of life will come to show their hands-on projects and innovations.
+At this 10th annual July festival – a “three-ring circus of innovation,” as the museum has called it – hundreds of makers of all ages and from all walks of life will come to show their hands-on projects and innovations.

 So come and celebrate your right to tweak, hack and bend technology at this year’s Maker Faire, running 9:30 a.m.-6 p.m.
 Saturday and Sunday.

-This post was originally published in 2012 and has been updated for 2016 by Jessica Schrader.
+This post was originally published in 2012 and is updated regularly.